Halloween Zombie Cupcakes

 How to make the frosting for Zombie Cupcakes:

-The frosting for this Halloween cupcake idea is a traditional buttercream, with strawberry jam added for flavor and color (also my flavor of choice for my favorite easy Valentine dessert).
+The frosting for this Halloween cupcake idea is a traditional buttercream, with strawberry jam added for flavor and color.

 - In the bowl of a stand mixer (or large bowl if you have a hand mixer), you’ll want to cream the butter on medium speed until it is smooth and fluffy.